kevinolega/callcentertrainingtips/_posts/2020-05-23-rony-redflags.md

 Rony's wearing jeans and tshirt.

-Back when I was applying for differnt jobs, I was advised that everyone I meet on the company premises is potentially a decision maker.
+Back when I was applying for different jobs, I was advised that everyone I meet on the company premises is potentially a decision maker.

 I had the opposite experience.